sirkotsky/falmouth/content/blog/2021-11-15 Communities of Practice.md

 tags:
 ---

+## What makes a community?

+According to Wenger (1998), professional comminuties and communities of practice comprise
+>people who share a concern or a passion for something they do and learn how to do it better as they interact regularly.

+Essentially, a group of people united by passion and interest for something could be considered a community, if while performing their activities, the members of the group would prioritise learning and exchanging knowledge.

+Lave and Wenger (1991) emphasise the importance of
+> shifting the analytic focus from the individual as learner to learning as participation in the  social world.

+Does that mean that consuming books, polishing hard skills, and becoming great at a certain craft means nothing if the learning process is not situated within the community?
+Can one assume that the lack of exchange of knowledge, connection, and sharing would mean learning in vain?

+Throughout my design practice, I've been rather shy to share my projects (and only did so when forced to), and rarely thought of participating in the community of any kind as of a mean of growing as a practitioner.

+Learning of various communities, growing as a designer and as a person, and challenging my previous assumptions how professional communities work, I come to an understanding that only while being part of a group of practitioners sharing similar goals, can one learn how to apply knowledge effectively and overcome challenges.
+As Lave and Wenger (1991) put it, ‘learning is inherently a social process’: hence, the social interactions during the learning process are as vital as the learning itself.

+---

 ## Personal Experience

 I have rarely been active in the design communities (ever), despite possessing some experience in the field and working on many exciting projects across all ASEAN region and beyond.